Lowe's® Severe Weather® Treated Wood with Ecolife®

 Ecolife is a non-metallic preservative and is an Home Innovation Research Labs NGBS Green Certified Product for Resource Efficiency.
 This means Severe Weather treated lumber with Ecolife is eligible to contribute points toward a building's certification under the National Green Building Standard™ (NGBS).

-Ecolife is an American Wood Protection Association standard as a complete wood protection system, combining next-generation fungicides and biocides to protect and stabilize wood for above ground treated wood preservative for residential, commercial and agricultural uses.
+Ecolife is an American Wood Protection Association standard as a complete wood protection system, combining fungicides and biocides to protect and stabilize wood for above ground applications for residential and certain agricultural uses, six inches or more from the ground.
+Ecolife treated wood is used in the following uses or components in these popular projects:

 - picnic tables, outdoor furniture, benches and playsets